-There are concerns in the Gladstone community about public health issues linked to industrial emissions, ranging from asthma to still births and cancer.
-In order to investigate the health concerns in detail, the Queensland State Government initiated a “Clean and Healthy Air for Gladstone” study, one of the most significant health studies conducted in Australia.
-Five key companies, representing major industry in Gladstone commissioned Futureye to develop a regional strategy and implementation plan to address the community’s concerns.
+The Gladstone Industry Leadership Group sought advice and guidance about public health issues perceived to be linked to industrial emissions.
+The community concerns ranged from asthma to still births and cancer.
+The Queensland Government initiated a “Clean and Healthy Air for Gladstone” study.
+Five key companies, representing Gladstone industry, commissioned Futureye to develop a regional strategy and implementation plan to address the community’s concern.

-Activists and key stakeholders wanted industry to provide a collective response that was more transparent, engaging and accountable.
-This was delivered and resulted in community concern reducing from 75% to 22% within an 18 month period.
-Futureye’s work in Gladstone included a new engagement model, new communication approach and new structures such as the creation of a vehicle for the industry to work together to address Gladstone-wide issues.
-Futureye worked with the new entity called GILG to build their capacity to transparently respond to issues of concern.
-There is a GILG website which has information on industry practice (e.g. industry licenses, plain-English explanations and FAQs) as well as an interactive space for individuals to discuss issues and post questions.
-The GILG Board and members of the advisory committees are committed to working with GILG to enact change at their own sites and across the region.
-We worked with the community to engage on a future vision, we developed an innovation program that was rolled out through 5 major industrial sites that included employee engagement.
+Activists and key stakeholders wanted industry to be more transparent, engaging and accountable.
+Futureye’s work led to the creation of a vehicle for the industry to work together to address all issues, communicating with stakeholders.
+Futureye helped GILG to build their capacity and strategy to proactively and transparently respond to issues of concern.
+For example, industry licences, plain-English explanations and FAQs, as well as an interactive space for individuals to discuss issues and post questions.
+The GILG board and members of the advisory committees are committed to working with GILG to introduce change at their own sites across the region.